 Rolisteam is a free virtual table software.
 Pen and paper Role playing games are traditionnaly made around table.
 Virtual table software seems to be the right solution to overcome real life difficulties.

 It is also multiplatform software (Windows, MacOS and Linux).
-You can download it here : http://www.rolisteam.org/download then install it on your computer.
+Download it here : http://www.rolisteam.org/download then install it on your computer.
 Rolisteam provides many features to live a better game experience (such as : maps, images, dice roller, charactersheet, background music).

 Rolisteam is available in several languages: english, french, spanish, german, portuguese, hungrian, dutch, romanian and partially in turkish.

-Now, I will explain how to use Rolisteam.
+Now, Let’s explain how to use Rolisteam.
 Many screenshots illustrate this tutorial to make it funnier and easier to understand.

 I – Start and Settings

-On start, Rolisteam appears and above it you find the connection panel.
-This panel allows you to add connection profile.
+On start, Rolisteam appears and above it there is the connection panel.
+This panel allows you to add and set connection profile.
 You must set correct values to ensure the connection establishement.
-In the case, you are a “player”, you may define your character as well.
+“Player” profile requires definition of player’s character as well.
 This panel may store several connection profile.

 Change the default profile or create another one.
 We recommand to set a meaningful name.
 It makes it easier.

-For example, I used to play as GM on Wednesday and as player on Monday, names of my profiles are: Game on Monday, Game on Wednesday.
+For example, I use to play as GM on Wednesday and as player on Monday, names of my profiles are: Game on Monday, Game on Wednesday.